-In accordance with the contents of Article 31 of the Articles of Association, the Board of Directors Regulations establish the rules relating to the ACC's powers and duties, subject at all times to the legislation in force.
+In accordance with the contents of Article 31 of the Articles of Association, the Board of Directors Regulations establish the rules relating to the ACC's powers and duties.

-In addition to the duties established in law, Article 18 of the Board of Directors Regulations establishes that the ACC is responsible for the following:
+In addition to the duties established in Law, Article 18 of the Board of Directors Regulations (the wording of which was amended on 26 July 2021) establishes that the ACC is responsible for the following:

-- 1. Respect for internal reporting and monitoring systems: - a) Monitoring and evaluating the preparation and presentation of the Company's and the Group's financial and non-financial information and the systems for the monitoring and management of financial and non-financial risk, as recorded in the annual and intermediate financial reports that the Company publishes and checking compliance with the requirements set out in law, the accurate demarcation of the consolidation perimeter, and the correct application of accounting principles. - b) Overseeing the composition, powers and performance of the internal auditing, risk monitoring and management and compliance departments, and to that end: i) ensuring their independence; ii) proposing the election, appointment, payment and dismissal of the people respectively in charge of those areas; iii) receiving regular information on their activities; iv) approving their annual budgets and working plans and overseeing their implementation; and v) checking that senior management takes account of the conclusions and recommendations contained in their reports.
+1. Respect for internal control and monitoring systems:

+a) monitoring and evaluating the preparation and reporting of the Company's financial and non-financial information and its systems for the monitoring and management of financial and non-financial risk of the Company and its Group (including operational, technological, legal, social, environmental, political and reputational risk and risk relating to corruption), checking compliance with the requirements set out in law, the accurate demarcation of the consolidation scope, and the correct application of accounting principles, and submitting the relevant report to the Board where applicable.

+b) overseeing the composition, powers and performance of the internal auditing, risk monitoring and management and compliance departments, and to that end: i) ensuring their independence; ii) proposing the election, appointment, payment and dismissal of the people respectively in charge of those areas; iii) approving their budgets and the direction of the annual working plan and overseeing their implementation; iv) receiving regular information on their activities and, in particular, any potential incidents or restrictions on the scope set out in the development of the annual working plan; and v) checking that senior management takes account of the conclusions and recommendations contained in their reports.
 As regards internal auditing matters, the Committee will ensure that its activities are mainly focused on the relevant risk, including reputational risk.

-With regard to risk management, the Committee will ensure the establishment of adequate mechanisms for the monitoring of financial and non-financial risk, including operational, technological, legal, social, environmental, political and reputational risk.

-c) Establishing and overseeing the operation of a mechanism that allows employees and other people connected with the Company, such as directors, shareholders, suppliers, contractors and subcontractors, to report, confidentially and (where applicable) anonymously, any potentially important irregularities relating to the Company or its Group, including financial and accounting irregularities, ensuring that the said mechanism respects the rights of both the complainant and the party being reported.
+c) establishing and overseeing the operation of a mechanism that allows employees and other people connected with the Company, such as directors, shareholders, suppliers, contractors and subcontractors, to report, confidentially and (where applicable) anonymously, any potentially important irregularities relating to the Company or its Group, including financial and accounting irregularities, ensuring that the said mechanism respects the rights of both the complainant and the party being reported.

-d) Ensuring that the internal monitoring policies and systems established are effectively applied.
+d) ensuring that the internal control policies and systems established are effectively applied.